-In 2016-2017, the program will employ an innovative model where multiple participating schools partner with a nearby Regional Hub (such as a school district, library, museum, or community organization).
-These Hubs will provide schools with support to help jumpstart and sustain maker education in classrooms through crowdfunding, professional development, and community engagement.
+The program employs an innovative model where multiple participating schools partner with a nearby Regional Hub (such as a school district, library, museum, or community organization).
+These Hubs provide schools with support to help jumpstart and sustain maker education in classrooms through crowdfunding, professional development, and community engagement.

-Together, CMP & Maker Ed are designing a suite of resources and tools that hubs and schools can use to support the integration of making into schools and educational spaces across the country.
+CMP, in partnership with Maker Ed, has developed a suite of resources and tools that hubs and schools can use to support fundraising efforts and the integration of making into schools and educational spaces across the country.

 The Hub @ Maker Ed

-In addition to providing program support and professional development to Making Spaces Hubs, Maker Ed will act as a regional and virtual Hub for 5-10 schools.
-The Hub @ Maker Ed is based in Oakland, CA and will support a few local schools as well as act as a virtual Hub for schools in regions without a current Making Spaces Hub.
+In addition to providing program support and professional development to Making Spaces Hubs, Maker Ed is acting as a regional and virtual Hub for 7 schools across the nation.
+The Hub @ Maker Ed is based in Oakland, CA and is supporting a few local schools as well as acting as a virtual Hub for schools in regions without a current Making Spaces Hub.